Sahajareddyp/LogProcess_MapReduce/README.md

 #### Job2 (Final)

 In the final part, the above output is taken as input.
-The Key and the Value are swapped.
+The Key and the Value are swapped as Mapper sorts the Key in ascending order and the value is multiplied by (-1).
+The Reducer will multiply by (-1) and swap to their original position.

 ![img_9.png](Images/img_9.png)